 If you’ve been trying to get pregnant without success, your thyroid gland could be to blame.
 Thyroid health is extremely important when it comes to fertility and reproduction.
 If your thyroid gland isn’t working properly, it can have a significant impact on your ability to get pregnant, the health of your pregnancy and the health of your baby.

 Thyroid dysfunction is one of the most common hormonal disorders affecting women of reproductive age.
 But despite this, the link between thyroid function and fertility is NOT well known, even amongst some doctors.
-It’s an issue that comes up time and again with my clients and I suspect that it’s an undiagnosed factor in many cases of unexplained infertility.
+It’s an undiagnosed factor in many cases of unexplained infertility and an issue that comes up time and again with my clients.

 What is your thyroid gland?